hincz-lab/TDP_43_Phase_Separation/README.md

   This code was last run without errors with the following library versions:

 * [TDP 43 LCD 5x_Protein_Simulation Base](/Analysis/TDP_43_LCD_5x_Protein_Simulation_Base/)
+  This sub-directory contains code which can be used as a base for running simulations of TDP-43-LCD wild type and its phosphomimetic variants with 5x the number of proteins used in the paper main-text results.
+The input for this code is a TDP-43 protein chain .csv file, and a .csv file containing the coarse grained parameters of the amino acids.
+This code was used to show that our choice of using an intentionally small number of proteins was justifiable, insofar as using a larger number of proteins would not qualitatively change the results of the simulations.

   - Input: